 The queen bee is especially equipped with a long abdomen.
 This allows her to secure the egg in the bottom of a cell.

-Bee larvae are well fed by nurse bees.
-Glands inside the head of nurse bees produce brood food.
+The larvae are well fed by nurse bees.
+Glands inside the head of nurses produce this special food.
 This nutritious substance is deposited into the cells not directly feed to the larvae.

 Larvae are also called “uncapped brood”.
 Healthy bee larvae are white and shiny.
-If you see brown, dead milk brood you may have problems in your hive.
+If you see brown, dead larva you may have problems in your hive.
 It is always good to check for signs of bee disease – such as American Foul Brood.

-The larval stage of bee development lasts for different lengths of time depending on the kind of honey bee it is meant to be.
-On average, bee brood is in the larval stage for 5-7 days.
+The larval stage of development lasts for different lengths of time depending on the kind of honey bee it is meant to be.

-At the proper time, worker bees cap the cell with a wax coating.
-Inside this capped cell, the larva transforms into a pupa.
+On average, the larval stage lasts for 5-7 days.
+At the proper time, workers cap the cell with a wax coating.

-Once the bee brood is capped, the feeding stage has ended.
+Once the brood is capped, the feeding stage has ended.
 Inside the cell, the larva transforms into a bee pupae.
-Now this developing bee is looking for like a real bee.
+Now this developing bee is looking more like a real bee.

 Again, the time spent capped inside the cell varies depending on the type of bee.
-Brood is capped for a period between 8 days and 14.5 days.
+The cells are capped for a period between 8 days and 14.5 days.

-During this time, the pupal stage is completed and a fully formed adult honey bee will finally emerge.
+During this time, the pupal stage is completed and a fully formed adult will finally emerge.

 Because we have 3 different kinds of bees inside a normal hive, you will see different types of capped brood.